shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 ### Running the test

 Now lets start the watcher to see if the test works.
-You can do this with our PSH command `./psh.phar administration:unit-watch`.
+You can do this with our PSH command `composer run admin:unit:watch`.
 You should see a result like this: `Test Suites: 1 passed, 1 total`.
 You should also see several warnings like this:

 * `[Vue warn]: Missing required prop: "options"`
 * `[Vue warn]: Missing required prop: "value"`